WordPress Hosting · Independent Advice WordPress hosting service

 Hosting renewal sticker shock

 Bluehost and SiteGround renewals routinely 2-4x the introductory price.
 By month 13 you are paying $400+/year for shared hosting that performs worse than $20/month Cloudways.
-Migration usually pays back in 6-12 months.
+Migration pays back in 6-12 months.

 05